Mastering AI Machine Learning Approaches to Boost ROI

 A standard ML sprint cycle should look like this:

 How do machine learning approaches affect product timelines?
 Significantly.
 A supervised learning project might deliver value in a few sprints, provided the data is clean.
+Conversely, a reinforcement learning project might require months of environmental setup before a single decision is optimized.

 Navigating RAG vs Fine-Tuning

 As your product matures, you will inevitably face advanced architectural decisions regarding model customization.
+You must understand how these foundational ML approaches translate into modern Generative AI techniques.

-Choosing to fine-tune an LLM when you should be using Retrieval-Augmented Generation is a classic symptom of poor architectural planning.
+Before committing your compute budget, you need to deeply evaluate RAG vs. fine-tuning an AI model.
+Choosing to fine-tune a Large Language Model when you should be using Retrieval-Augmented Generation is a classic symptom of poor architectural planning.
+It exposes proprietary data and wastes valuable sprint capacity on unnecessary training cycles.

 Mitigating Bias and Maximizing ROI